 |Argent||Staking, crypto purchases, swapping, dApp browser||500,000+||Network transfer fees + third-party fees on crypto payments||Yes|

-In their most basic sense, DeFi wallets are non-custodial crypto wallets designed to store your crypto-assets safely.
-These wallets could be physical (hardware) wallets, although they are most commonly software wallets that can be downloaded as an app onto your mobile or tablet.
+DeFi wallets are non-custodial crypto wallets designed to store your crypto-assets safely.
+These wallets could be hardware or software wallets.
+Even so, they are most commonly software-based and can be downloaded as an app onto your mobile or tablet.

 Aside from being used to store crypto, DeFi wallets tend to come with a host of additional services.
 These include token swapping, yield farming, staking, crypto purchasing, and more.
 Specific DeFi wallets even allow you to browse the decentralized web, meaning that you can access the entire universe of supported dApps.

-Whether you’re interested in a DeFi wallet for iOS and Android or simply wish to store your holdings through a browser-based wallet, it’s crucial to understand how these platforms work.
+Whether you’re interested in a DeFi wallet for mobile devices or simply wish to store your holdings through a browser-based wallet, it’s crucial to understand how these platforms work.
 As touched on above, DeFi wallets are inherently ‘non-custodial’, meaning that only you have access to your private key.

 As defined by Gemini, the private key acts as proof of ownership and allows you to spend the funds that are contained within the wallet.
 Private keys can take numerous forms, although they tend to be long binary codes, hexadecimal codes, or QR codes.
 You may not actually have to handle your private key manually since most wallets contain a ‘seed phrase’ that encodes your private key as a backup.